ptsiampas/archlinux-petert/README.md

 ## Install

+### Notes
+- Neovim install is the base binary, the configuration of Neovim is pulled from my personal repo: https://github.com/ptsiampas/kickstart.nvim

 This playbook uses a custom script in the `bin/dotfiles`.
 This script is added to your `$PATH` after installation and can be run mulitple times.

 ```sh